jacobmmorgan/School-Notes/Untitled.md

 OIne who tempers action with wisdom onbe who tampers action with wisdom one who tampers action with wisdm one who tampers action with wisdom one who tampers action with wisdom

-The star and crescent shall not be worn by every man but only by him who is
+The star and crescent shall not be worn by every man but only by him who is worthy to wear it He must be a gentlerman a man of honor and courage a man of zeal yet humbleHee must an intelligent man a an of truth One who tempers action with wisdom

+The star and crescent shall nt be wor